-So, it’s normal that when you don’t see your CSAT scores as high as you’d like, you immediately start looking for areas in your support system to address.
+It’s normal that when you don’t see your CSAT scores as high as you’d like, you immediately start looking for areas in your support system to address.
+But…

 - Where should you be looking?